devbyray/devworld-2025-local-ai/presentation/slides.md

 ## Let's put DeepSeek R1 to the test

 What goes wrong in this function?
-Explain it to me lik I'm 12 years old.
+Explain it to me like I'm 12 years old.
 ```javascript

 function containsValue(arr, value) {